ramonszo/ggreader.crx/README.md

 ## Discontinuing GGReader
-Since Feedly became the major RSS reader, most people (me included) don't miss Google Reader anymore, so I decided to end the extension support.
+Since Feedly became the major RSS reader, I decided to end the extension support.

 If you still miss Google Reader, feel free to create a fork! :)